alirezabk1382927-sys/DEG-Pipeline-Visualizer/README.md

 + Generating publication‑quality figures with custom gene labels often demands manual coding and endless tweaking of plotting parameters.
 + Sharing workflows across teams leads to environment conflicts, especially when packaging multi‑processing libraries into standalone executables.

-As a result, many life scientists and clinicians spend weeks on bioinformatics instead of focusing on biological discovery.
+**DEG Pipeline & Visualizer** eliminates these barriers by wrapping the powerful statistical engine of PyDESeq2 into an intuitive, two‑step graphical interface.
+Whether you are a bioinformatician, a wet‑lab researcher, or a clinician, you can now upload your raw data, run a complete DEG analysis with a single click, and obtain high‑resolution, publication‑ready figures.

 ---

-## Our Solution: DEG Pipeline & Visualizer

-We built this tool to **eliminate the coding barrier** and **accelerate your research**.
-It wraps the powerful statistical engine of PyDESeq2 into an intuitive, two‑step graphical interface.
-Whether you are a bioinformatician, a wet‑lab researcher, or a clinician, you can now:

-+ Upload your raw TCGA/GDC data and sample sheet.
-+ Run a complete differential expression analysis with a single click.
-+ Instantly generate Q1‑quality Volcano, MA, bar chart, and expression heatmap figures.
-+ Highlight your genes of interest — the tool automatically places labels with collision‑free connectors.
-+ Export high‑resolution figures in PNG, PDF, TIFF, or SVG at 600 DPI.

-The entire pipeline is **open‑source**, **reproducible**, and available both as a **standalone Windows executable** (no Python installation required) and as **source code** for advanced users.

----

-## Key Features
+## Features

-+ **Automated DEG engine** – built on PyDESeq2, with robust filtering, dispersion estimation, and Wald testing.
++ **Automated DEG Engine** – built on PyDESeq2, with robust filtering, dispersion estimation, and Wald testing.
-+ **Publication‑ready visualisations** – Volcano and MA plots with adjustable log₂FC and FDR cutoffs, annotated gene labels, expression heatmaps (Z‑score or rank‑based), and summary bar charts.
++ **Publication‑Ready Visualisations** – generate Volcano plots, MA plots, expression heatmaps (Z‑score or rank‑based), and summary bar charts.
-+ **Intelligent gene labelling** – supply your own list of target genes; the software uses adjustText to place labels neatly, with connecting lines.
++ **Intelligent Gene Labelling** – supply your own list of target genes; the software automatically places labels with collision‑free connectors.
-+ **Zero‑coding standalone binary** – a compiled Windows .exe that runs out‑of‑the‑box, ideal for shared laboratory environments.
++ **Zero‑Coding Standalone Binary** – a compiled Windows `.exe` that runs out‑of‑the‑box, ideal for shared laboratory environments.
-+ **Multiprocessing‑safe architecture** – custom isolation prevents the recursive worker deadlocks common when freezing PyDESeq2 with PyInstaller.
++ **Multiprocessing‑Safe Architecture** – custom isolation prevents the recursive worker deadlocks common when freezing PyDESeq2 with PyInstaller.
-+ **Clean data management** – automatic parsing of GDC sample sheets, duplicate removal, and structured caching (CSV, TXT) for full traceability.
++ **Clean Data Management** – automatic parsing of GDC sample sheets, duplicate removal, and structured caching (CSV, TXT) for full traceability.
-+ **Multi‑format export** – save individual or combined figures in PNG, PDF, TIFF, and SVG at custom resolutions and dimensions.
++ **Multi‑Format Export** – save individual or combined figures in PNG, PDF, TIFF, and SVG at custom resolutions and dimensions.

 ---